RWS/studio-api-docs/apiconcepts/terminology/adding_terms.md

 [!code-csharp[MyTerminologyProviderViewerWinFormsUI](code_samples/MyTerminologyProviderViewerWinFormsUI.cs#L60-L63)]
 ***

-When you try to add a term that has already been added, Trados Studio throws the following message that prompts you to:
+When you try to add a term that has already been added, <Var:ProductName> throws the following message that prompts you to:

 * Edit the entry by clicking **Yes**.
 * Add the term again, thus risking creating a duplicate entry by clicking **No**.